 What other fruit curd recipes could you make as gifts?

-I do hope you make my Easy Cranberry Curd as I’m sure you’ll be blown away be how delicious it is!
+I do hope you make my super easy and quick cranberry curd recipe as I’m sure you’ll be blown away by how faff free and delicious it is!

 Easy Cranberry Curd including Power Blender Option